einarmar/Signaloid-Demo-Basic-MatrixMultiplication/README.md

 The program prints the means of the matrix multiplication product.

 [^0]: Vasileios Tsoutsouras, Orestis Kaparounakis, Bilgesu Arif Bilgin, Chatura Samarakoon, James Timothy Meech, Jan Heck, Phillip Stanley-Marbell: The Laplace Microarchitecture for Tracking Data Uncertainty and Its Implementation in a RISC-V Processor.
 MICRO 2021: 1254-1269

+## Version

+This project is a C++ implementation of the C example from Signaloid.